 Even if you are a happy Stripe customer, there may be cases where you need a PayPal account.
 If you accept all payments via Stripe, you may need PayPal to make payments to another business using PayPal.

 PayPal requires SSN, something that is not available to non-US residents.
 Many users just use EIN in place of SSN.
-Your PayPal account might get activated instantly but this is something that will likely cost you in future, especially if you start accepting payments using the PayPal payment gateway.
+Your PayPal account might get activated instantly, but this is something that will likely cost you in the future, especially if you start accepting payments using the PayPal payment gateway.

 I will never recommend using EIN in the place of SSN.
 Even though some services allow it, make sure you talk to them about it and have the approval on record.